vinci1it2000/schedula/README.rst

 :License:       `EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_

-**CO2MPAS** is backward-looking longitudinal-dynamics CO2 & fuel-consumption
-simulator for Light-Duty Vehicles (cars and vans) specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.
+**CO2MPAS** is backward-looking longitudinal-dynamics CO\ :sub:`2` and fuel-consumption simulator for Light-Duty Vehicles (cars and vans), specially crafted to back-translate consumption figures from WLTP cycles into NEDC ones.

 It is an open-source project developed with Python-3.4, using Anaconda & WinPython under Windows 7, Anaconda under MacOS, and